 - a.
 Authorized Representative.
 Each employer is entitled to select an authorized representative to accompany the CSHO during the inspection.
 Similarly, the employees of each employer have the right to select an authorized representative for this purpose.
 If the job is organized, then the labor organization representing the employees shall select the authorized employee representative.
 If there is no representative, the CSHO shall normally interview a reasonable number of employees to determine whether hazards exist.
 A reasonable number of employees shall include at least some employees of each employer and each trade on the job. - b.
 Employee Interviews.
 Pursuant to UAC R614-1-6.J., during the walkaround the CSHO shall consult with individual employees as well as the employee representative concerning working conditions, as judged appropriate by the CSHO. - c.
 Walkaround Provisions.
 A representative of the employer and a representative authorized by employees shall be given an opportunity to accompany the CSHO during the physical inspection for the purpose of aiding such inspection.
+The representative(s) authorized by employees may be an employee of the employer or a third party.
+When the representative(s) authorized by employees is not an employee of the employer, they may accompany the CSHO during the inspection if, in the judgment of the CSHO, good cause has been shown why accompaniment by a third party is reasonably necessary to the conduct of an effective and thorough physical inspection of the workplace (including but not limited to because of their relevant knowledge, skills, or experience with hazards or conditions in the workplace or similar workplaces, or language or communication skills).

 More than one employer and/or employee representative may accompany the CSHO throughout or during any phase of an inspection if the CSHO determines such additional representatives will aid, and not interfere with, the inspection.
 However, if the CSHO determines that the large number of persons involved during the walkaround interferes with an effective and thorough inspection, or work is being unduly disrupted, the CSHO may deny accompaniment.
-In accordance with UAC R614-1-6.H.4., CSHOs are authorized to deny the right of accompaniment to any person whose conduct interferes with a fair and orderly inspection.
+In accordance with UAC R614-1- 6.H.4., CSHOs are authorized to deny the right of accompaniment to any person whose conduct interferes with a fair and orderly inspection.

+Construction sites.
 The main difficulty in implementing the "walkaround" provisions on construction sites derives from the fact that there may be numerous employers on the job.
 If all employers and groups of employees selected a different representative to accompany the CSHO on the inspection, the group participating in the inspection could be so large that work on the worksite might be disrupted and the effectiveness of the inspection would be diminished.

-- i.
+i.
 An attempt shall be made to encourage employer and employees to select, respectively, a limited number of representatives for accompaniment purposes.
 It shall be pointed out by the CSHO that this arrangement makes an effective inspection possible without diminishing the accompaniment rights.
-If any matter comes up during the course of the inspection that requires special knowledge, the representative of the appropriate employer or employees shall be called in to participate in that phase of the inspection. - ii.
+If any matter comes up during the course of the inspection that requires special knowledge, the representative of the appropriate employer or employees shall be called in to participate in that phase of the inspection.

+ii.
 The CSHO may also divide the inspection into separate phases; e.g., excavation work followed by electrical work, and so forth.
 If this procedure is followed, the number of employer and employee representatives for each phase of the inspection can be limited to those immediately involved.
 The CSHO shall avoid, to the extent possible, inspecting the same areas of the worksite more than once.